thegetty/quire-docs/content/guide/getting-started.md

 #### 📁 content

-The central part of a Quire, the `content` directory is where almost all of a publication’s text content will live as individual {{< q-glossary "Markdown" >}} files.
+The central part of Quire is the `content` directory where almost all of a publication’s text content will live as individual {{< q-glossary "Markdown" >}} files.
 Every Markdown file is a *page* of the publication.
 You can read more about how to structure the publication content in [*Pages*](/guide/pages/).

 {{< q-class "box tip" >}}
 - New Quire projects started with the `quire new` command, come with some demo content, images and data as samples to start.
 These materials can be written over, re-used or deleted altogether as you’d like.